suyashlakhani/suyashlakhani/README.md

 - 👋 Hi, I’m @suyashlakhani
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Science/Analytics
+- 🌱 I’m currently learning Data Science/Analytics @UChicago
 - 💞️ I’m looking to collaborate on projects related to Data Science
-- 📫 How to reach me lakhani.suyash@gmail.com
+- 📫 How to reach me suyashlakhani@uchicago.edu

 <!---
 suyashlakhani/suyashlakhani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.